Evexi/Evexi/docs/mock/index.md

-# Mock & Proxy Server
+# Developer Tooling

-The Evexi package includes a EvexiMock class which can be used to mock various Evexi API endpoints.
-This is useful for local development when you want to develop in chrome and deploy as an Evexi later.
+As part of the Evexi library we provide a `EvexiMock` class which can use used to mock all `Evexi.{method}` calls.
+This allows you to develop your application locally ensuring you handle different responses from the Evexi platform.

 We have also included a local proxy server (server.js) which can be ran locally to mock any communications to Square or Stripe integration services when calling `Evexi.proxy()` method.
 You can view a [working example here](./src/index.ts).

-#

-Note: `Make sure you don't include this class in production`
+> Note: Make sure you don't include this class in production!!!

 #